- 2 Bedrooms

 - Condo

 Fullly modernized beach condo only steps to the gorgeous Atlantic Ocean.
 Only 2 blocks to the world famed Ocean Annies and Sandals.
-Sizable outdoor and heated indoor pool.
+Enormous outdoor and heated indoor pool.
 Come experience the Shore Drive area.
 Lots of dining, golf and shopping.

 About the Area